j-easy/easy-rules/site/user-guide/scheduling-rules-engine.md

 * Repeatedly with a predefined interval using `scheduleAtWithInterval(RulesEngine engine, Date when, int interval)`
 * Using unix cron-like expression with `scheduleCron(RulesEngine engine, String cronExpression)`

-To unregister a rule, use the following snippet:
+To unregister a rules engine, use the following snippet:

 ```java
 scheduler.unschedule(rulesEngine);